Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/control-flow.md

 you can skip over _some_ of those things.

-The following example will continuously get images, and run a time-consuming `process_image` function, unless the image is an SVG, in which cas it will skip it.
+The following example will continuously get images, and run a time-consuming `process_image` function, unless the image is an SVG, in which can it will skip it.

 ```rust
 # use std::{